jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 1. **Disassembling**: each one of the components of the watch is removed from the movement.
 1. **Inspection**: each component is thoroughly inspected through some sort of magnification device, traditionally a watchmaker/jeweller loupe (read the following section for more information).
 1. **Fault finding**: In this step, closely related to the previous one, the watchmaker investigates the cause or causes of the malfunctioning of the watch.
-She pays attention to worn off or broken components, lack of lubrication, rust and water damage or missing pieces.
+She pays attention to worn-off or broken components, lack of lubrication, rust and water damage or missing pieces.
 1. **Cleaning**: each component is thoroughly cleaned with specialised degreasing and rinsing liquids either manually or with a watchmaking cleaning machine.
 Rust, if present, is treated with special rust converter products.
 1. **Reassembly**: the watch is carefully put back together paying attention to the level of cleanliness of each part.
 1. **Oiling**: Several types of oils and greases are applied strategically to specific locations of the watch following the guidelines of the movement datasheet or by using the watchmaker experience